Celia0322/Meng-Wang/README.md

 # Hi there, I'm Meng Wang 👋 Currently studying Information Technology at Centria University of Applied Sciences.
 🚀 **HR Specialist | IT Student | Blending HR expertise with IT skills to build innovative solutions**

 Welcome to my GitHub!
 I'm an HR professional transitioning into the IT world, with 7+ years of experience in HR systems, employee training, recruitment, and ERP systems.
-I’m passionate about combining my HR background with technical knowledge to create meaningful solutions that improve HR processes and employee experiences.
+I'm now switching from business to IT because I realize that technology can drive innovation and solve real problems.
+I’m passionate about combining my HR background with technical knowledge to bridge the gap between the two and create practical solutions that meet the goals of the reality.

 ### 🔍 **About Me**
 - 📚 Currently studying IT, focusing on web development, Deno, Docker, and system integration